jonty-ward/sei-project-1/README.md

 ## Day 5-6

 ### Placing player ships error handling
 Now that I had this error handling working, I decided I would implement the same thing so the player could only place their pieces in positions that would make logical sense.
 I added some visual displays so that when a ship there was visual feedback to the user, and they could not add the ship in that location.
-Ships could not be stacked on top of each other, or all connecting to eachother.
+Ships could not be stacked on top of each other, or all connecting to each other.
 ![shoot ](Readme-assets/ship-placement.gif)

 ### Computer intelligent shooting